Employing a PA

 Here are some resources to help you integrate a PA into your practice:

-CHLM offers leadership training for both PAs and NPs.
+AAPA offers leadership and management training for both PAs and NPs.
 Learn more about how to prepare your workforce for leadership opportunities.

-Are you the next CHLM Employer of Excellence?
+Are you the next AAPA Employer of Excellence?
 Find out what makes an excellent employer and how you could be on the list.

 Evaluate the professional competencies for physician assistants using the following assessment tools.